Tips for getting LLMs to write good UI

 (PS - you can hire me to do this for you—details below)

-You should have UI components in a separate design system.
+Your UI components should live in a separate design system.
 These files should be adjacent to, but distinct from, the application logic.
 Ideally use a top-level directory, or package in a monorepo.

-Start with a UI library like shadcn, Radix, Untitled, or Base UI and adapt it to your needs.
+You should seed your design system with a modern UI library like shadcn, Radix, Untitled, or Base UI and adapt it to your needs.

 Lots of UI libraries give devs a lot of flexibility in how they’re used.
 Libraries like shadcn are explicitly designed to be infinitely flexible, and their APIs support flexible composition and per-component styling.